Meringue-Rouge/Bakin-Template-Event-Maker/README.md

 ## EventSheet Graphics

-**Usage**: For every EventSheet (but not parallel sheets) that you want to be able to modify the graphics, but not through an event, create a note written in the format of G#keyword, with keyword being a word of your choice.
+**Usage**: For every EventSheet (but not parallel sheets) that you want to be able to modify the graphics, but not through an event, create a note written in the format of **G#keyword**, with keyword being a word of your choice.

 > ***Only one G#keyword per eventsheet allowed.
 You can reuse the same G#keyword on different sheets if you want different sheets to share the same changable model.***

+More events will be supported as I get to working on this tool.

 # Usage:
 - Create an event in Bakin.